Our physiotherapists are knowledgeable, experienced, energetic and fun. If you're looking for boring you're not looking for us.

 I specialize in treating and rehabilitation various conditions that affect bones, muscles, ligaments, and nervous tissue.
 My treatment philosophy is to address the primary cause of symptoms.
 I do this using a combination of advance manual and manipulative therapy, acupuncture, and intramuscular stimulation to restore normal joint and tissue mobility.
 This is followed by a targeted exercise program to restore function and minimize re-injury.

-My areas of special interest include orthopedic injuries, both spinal and peripheral, and sports injuries including running, hockey, gymnastics, and soccer, among others.
+My areas of special interest include orthopedic injuries, both spinal and peripheral, and sports injuries including running, hockey, gymnastics, and soccer, among others and pelvic floor physiotherapy.